 - Only moderate lateral resolution improvement compared to other super-resolution methods.

-- Length of processing time (1 to 30 seconds) necessary to achieve high-resolution images.
+- Length of processing time (1 to 30 seconds) is necessary to achieve high-resolution images.

-Based on principles that had been explored earlier, the field of SIM microscopy has developed considerably during the past decade or so, and a number of variants have emerged.
-One such example is SSIM (saturated structured-illumination microscopy).
+Based on the principles above, the field of SIM microscopy has developed considerably during the past decade or so, and several variants have emerged.
+One such example is SSIM (saturated structured illumination microscopy).
 This technique uses the nonlinear dependence of the emission rate of fluorophores on the intensity of the excitation laser.
 It applies a sinusoidal illumination pattern with a peak intensity approaching the saturation intensity of the fluorophore, creating Moiré patterns as a result of the appearance of saturated areas.
 Bleaching is one of the obvious drawbacks of this technique, which makes it appropriate only for more radiation-resistant fluorophores.

 Another variant has come from the combination of SIM with Stochastic Optical Reconstruction Microscopy (STORM), in a correlative SIM/STORM approach.
-Other combinations and developments have also appeared, and if you feel like dipping into more detail you can read about them here.
+Other combinations and developments have also appeared.